codeaffen/codeaffen.org/_posts/2023-09-25-custom-keyboard-layouts-with-xkb.md

 The configuration for `xkb` can be found in `/usr/share/X11/xkb`.
 There are two sub directories we are interested in.

-1. `symbols`, here you find keyboard layouts definitions
+1. `symbols`, here you find keyboard layout definitions
 2. `rules`, provides files for mapping a definition to a configuration

 {: .note-warning}
-In our former article ([Custom Keyboard Layouts on Ubuntu](../2022-02-07-custom-keyboard-layout)) we does our changes within this directories.
+In our former article ([Custom Keyboard Layouts on Ubuntu](../2022-02-07-custom-keyboard-layout)) we did our changes within this directories.
 This procedure is not that good as custom changes will be reverted on each `xkeyboard-config` package upgrade.

 The following text will focus on how to configure `xkb` with custom keyboard layouts and make them per user or globally available and upgrade safe.

 ### xkb user configuration

 Locating `xkb` configurations is done in `libxkbcommon` and this library walk through a set of directories to find configurations.
 This search paths make it possible to make configurations either per user or globally available.
-The following paths will be search in the given order.
+The following paths will be searched in the given order.

 1. `$XDG_CONFIG_HOME/xkb/`, or `$HOME/.config/xkb/` if the `$XDG_CONFIG_HOME` is not defined
 2. `$HOME/.xkb/`
 3. `$XKB_CONFIG_EXTRA_PATH/xkb` if `$XKB_CONFIG_EXTRA_PATH` is defined, otherwise `<sysconfdir>/xkb` (mostly this is /etc/xkb)
 4. `$XKB_CONFIG_ROOT/X11/xkb` if `$XKB_CONFIG_ROOT` is defined, otherwise `<datadir>/X11/xkb/` (mostly this is /usr/share/X11/xkb)

-We we will show how to creat you custom layout with option 1).
+We will show how to create your custom layout with option 1).
 To make your layout machine globally available you can create the discussed files and direcoties in the base mentioned in option 3).

 ## creating you layout